barondandi/install-omv/README.md

 And this is it, login to web interface, mount /dev/md1 and start using OMV installed on RAID1 array.

-## Installation using only hard drives
+## 5. RAID installation using only hard drives

 I did not need a pendrive.
 I used 4 x 4GB hard drives each.
 I installed the system on the first disk, then created a smaller partition on the other 3 disks.
 Created raid volume.
 Then I copied (rsync) the systems to the minor partition (raid) and functioned perfectly.